Alice Naber-Lozeman

-Alice Naber-Lozeman (born 7 May 1971) is a Dutch Olympic eventing rider.
+Alice Maria Naber-Lozeman (born 7 May 1971) is a Dutch Olympic eventing rider.
 She competed at the 2016 Summer Olympics in Rio de Janeiro where she finished 32nd in the individual and 6th in the team competition.

 Naber-Lozeman also competed at three editions of European Eventing Championships (in 1999, 2003 and 2015).
 Her best result came in 2015, when she placed 4th in the team eventing competition.